-- 1.8.1 The Association will present the signed dues deduction authorization forms directly to the University's Payroll Office.
-Any such authorization form shall remain in effect until revoked in writing (signed) by the employee. - 1.8.2 Each employee may submit a signed payroll deduction authorization form (via the Association) to the Payroll Office twice per fiscal year (beginning of fall semester through end of summer session). - 1.8.3 The Association shall annually certify in writing to the University's Payroll Office no later than the third Friday in September, the authorized amount to be deducted from each Association member who submits a signed payroll deduction authorization form.
-The University's Payroll Office shall deduct the authorized amount from each of the employee's regular paychecks and shall within fifteen (15) days after deduction transmit the amounts to the Association, together with a list setting forth the name of each employee for whom deductions were made. - 1.8.4 The University's Payroll Office shall use its best efforts to make the aforesaid deductions in the manner set forth but assumes no responsibility for any errors in making such deductions other than to correct such errors.
-In the event of overpayment, the Association agrees to refund such monies within twenty (20) days. - 1.8.5 Neither the University nor the Association will discriminate against any employee because the employee chooses to become an Association member or chooses not to become an Association member. - 1.8.6 All sums deducted by the University shall be remitted to the Association's Financial Officer at an address given to the University by the Association once each month by the 15th calendar day of the month in which the deductions were made, together with a list of the names and the amount deducted for each faculty member for whom a deduction was made.
-The list shall also identify new faculty members and faculty members deleted since the last listing with an explanation of the changes.
-Such communication shall be made electronically, in a format agreeable to the parties. - 1.8.7 The Association agrees to make whatever adjustments are necessary directly with a faculty member who may, as a result of this deduction procedure, pay more or less than the Association's dues or service charge. - 1.8.8 The University shall not be liable to the Association by reason of the requirements of this Article for the remittance of payment or any sum other than that constituting actual deduction made from the pay earned by the faculty member.
-In addition, the Association shall indemnify and save the University harmless from any liability resulting from any and all claims, demands, suits, or any other action arising from compliance with this Article, or in reliance on any list, notice, certification, or authorization furnished under this Article. - 1.8.9 In the event that 2012 Public Act 349 is repealed or rendered ineffective as a result of voter, judicial determination, or legislative action, the provisions of Article 1.7 "Association Membership, Dues and Payroll Deduction" and 1.8 "Dues or Service Fees Checkoff" in the 2012-2015 collective bargaining agreement between NMU and the Association shall become effective per the time frame established by such voter, judicial or legislative action and will continue in effect through the duration of this Agreement. - 1.9 Faculty Orientation Week

-The Board will provide allotted time not to exceed a total of two (2) hours for the Association to call a meeting of bargaining unit members during faculty orientation week each fall.

-1.10 Complete Agreement
+- 1.8.7 The Association agrees to make whatever adjustments are necessary directly with a faculty member who may, as a result of this deduction procedure, pay more or less than the Association's dues or service charge. - 1.8.8 The University shall not be liable to the Association by reason of the requirements of this Article for the remittance of payment or any sum other than that constituting actual deduction made from the pay earned by the faculty member.
+In addition, the Association shall indemnify and save the University harmless from any liability resulting from any and all claims, demands, suits, or any other action arising from compliance with this Article, or in reliance on any list, notice, certification, or authorization furnished under this Article. - 1.8.9 In the event that 2012 Public Act 349 is repealed or rendered ineffective as a result of voter, judicial determination, or legislative action, the provisions of sections 1.7 "Association Membership, Dues and Payroll Deduction" and 1.8 "Dues or Service Fees Checkoff" in the 2021-2026 collective bargaining agreement between NMU and the Association shall become effective per the time frame established by such voter, judicial or legislative action and will continue in effect through the duration of this Agreement. - 1.9 Faculty Orientation Week - 1.9.1 The Board will provide allotted time not to exceed a total of two (2) hours for the Association to call a meeting of bargaining unit members during faculty orientation week each fall. - 1.9.2 The Board will provide allotted time not to exceed a total of two (2) hours for the Association and administration to co-lead a Master Agreement information session for new bargaining unit members, as part of the New Faculty Orientation program. - 1.10 Complete Agreement

 This collective bargaining Agreement represents the complete agreement between the parties and supersedes any and all prior agreements, understandings, customs, and practices.
 This Agreement incorporates all the mutually-agreed-to subjects of negotiation, and both parties acknowledge that the parties were free to discuss all matters of concern dealing with wages, hours, and working conditions.
 The parties further acknowledge the parties' mutual right during the term of this Agreement, to initiate good faith negotiations on any matters of concern dealing with wages, hours, and working conditions which are not covered by this Agreement and were not the subject of any proposals by either party during the negotiations leading to this Agreement.
 This collective bargaining Agreement may be amended, modified, or supplemented only by a written document signed by authorized representatives of both parties.
-Specifically, the Chapter President and Grievance Officer will sign for the Association and the PVPAA and the Vice President for Finance and Administration will sign for the Board.
+Specifically, the Chapter President and Contract Officer will sign for the Association and the PVPAA and the Vice President for Finance and Administration will sign for the Board.